dmc1985/ExerciseTimer/README.md

 - Formik to handle all the forms
 - Animated library provided by react native to create sliding drawers
 - React-native-reanimated and react-native-svg to create the circular progress bar
+- React-native-keep-awake to prevent the screen from turning black while the user is exercising
 - Fastlane to distribute the app to AppCenter for Android